Please select one of the following options to Report an Alleged Violation by/related to:

 Reporting an Alleged Violation

-Reporting an alleged violation of one or more ethics requirements by another individual.
+Reporting an alleged violation by another individual.

-All BACB applicants and certificants, and approved ACE providers, must adhere to the BACB ethics requirements outlined in the Professional and Ethical Compliance Code for Behavior Analysts and the RBT Ethics Code.
+All BACB applicants and certificants, and approved ACE providers, must adhere to the BACB ethics requirements outlined in the Ethics Code for Behavior Analysts and the RBT Ethics Code (2.0).
 Alleged violations by a BCaBA, BCBA, or BCBA-D applicant or certificant should be reported to the BACB.
 In some cases, an RBT's alleged violation should be reported to the RBT's Requirements Coordinator or Supervisor, while in other cases the allegation should be reported to the BACB.

 Estimated Timeline and Processes Once a Notice of Alleged Violation is Filed

 The BACB processes notices based on its Code-Enforcement Procedures.
-The BACB strives to review notices within a reasonable time, and to keep notifiers and subjects apprised of relevant actions.
+The BACB strives to review notices within a reasonable time and to keep notifiers and subjects apprised of relevant actions.
 Please review the visual guide below for more information on the estimated timeline and process during each stage.

 Important Information about Submitting Notices of Alleged Violation

 The BACB cannot provide legal or ethics advice under any circumstances.
-There are a number of resources available for anyone seeking guidance related to ethics in Ethics Resources.
+There are a number of resources available for anyone seeking guidance related to ethics in the Ethics Resources section.
 U.S. residents of states that regulate the practice of behavior analysis may contact their state disciplinary boards.
 For more information about regulation in the U.S., the Association of Professional Behavior Analysts has a resource page on licensure and regulation.
 Whenever possible, we encourage, but do not require you to consult with a behavior analyst who specializes in the matter before filing a Notice of Alleged Violation.
 For legal advice, please consult with a licensed attorney in your jurisdiction.
-For additional guidance on ethics-related matters, please see the BACB Ethical Guidance section.
+For additional guidance on ethics-related matters, please see the Ethics Codes section.